-Table 4.
+Table 6.
 Leading Causes of Death, Nebraska & US

-Leading Leading Causes of Death
+Leading Causes of Death

-Nebraska ^{xlvii} United States ^{xlviii}
+Nebraska ^{xlviii} United States ^{xlix}

 1. Cancer 1.
 Heart disease

 2. Heart disease 2.
 Cancer

 3. Chronic lung diseases 3.
 Accidents (unintentional injuries)

 4. Accidents 4.
 Chronic lower respiratory diseases

 5. Cerebrovascular diseases 5.
 Stroke (cerebrovascular diseases)

-Figure 20 illustrates the leading causes of death by county within the ECDHD region.
-In most cases, counties within the ECDHD region have higher rates of death due to cancer, unintentional injuries/accidents and cerebrovascular diseases than does the state.
-Across all counties within the ECDHD region, Colfax County suffered higher death rates from these chronic diseases than the state with the exception of cancer (150.3 and 154.8 per 100,000 population, respectively) and chronic lung disease (33.4 and 44.7 per 100,000 population, respectively).
+Figure 20 illustrates the leading causes of death by county within the ECDHD region.1 In most cases, counties within the ECDHD region have higher rates of death due to cancer, unintentional injuries/accidents and cerebrovascular diseases than does the state.
+Across all counties within the ECDHD region, Colfax County suffered higher death rates from all these chronic diseases (see Figure 20) than the state, with the exception of cancer (150.3 and 154.8 per 100,000 population, respectively) and chronic lung disease (33.4 and 44.7 per 100,000 population, respectively).
 Nance County was the only county within the ECDHD region that suffered higher death rates from chronic lung disease (75 per 100,000 population) than the state (44.7 per 100,000 population), nearly 70% higher than the state.
 While all counties within the ECDHD experienced higher death rates from unintentional injuries/accidents, Colfax and Nance counties experienced over 2 times as many deaths than the state (80, 89.4 and 37.2 per 100,000 population, respectively).
 Furthermore, Colfax County was the only county within the ECDHD region that experienced higher death rates from diabetes than the state (23 and 23.7 per 100,000 population, respectively).
-Most all of these leading causes of death can be influenced by a healthy lifestyle and evidence-based public health strategies that include healthy eating and active living, not smoking, wearing a seatbelt, and limiting alcohol consumption.
+Most all of these leading causes of death are associated with the conditions in which individuals thrive, i.e. social, economic, and educational factors.
+These leading causes of death can be influenced by implementing evidence-based public health strategies that include healthy eating and active living, not smoking, wearing a seatbelt, and limiting alcohol consumption, and by removing barriers that prevent individuals and communities from accessing a healthy lifestyle.